jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 ### Prototyping our Application

-Code here would be really simple to make our tests pass:
+The code here would be really simple to make our tests pass:

 ``` js
 import React, { Component } from 'react';